Katherine Neville (author)

-Katherine Neville (1945) is a New York Times, USA Today and #1 internationally bestselling American author who writes adventure/quest novels.
+Katherine Neville (born 1945) is a New York Times, USA Today and #1 internationally bestselling American author who writes adventure/quest novels.
 Her novels include The Eight (1988), A Calculated Risk (1992), The Magic Circle (1998) and The Fire (2008), which is a sequel to The Eight.

 Biography

 Katherine Neville was born in the midwest and attended university in Colorado, later doing postgraduate studies in African literature.
 She then moved to New York City and began a career in the computer field working for IBM in transportation and energy.

 In the 1970s Neville was an international data processing consultant to the Algerian government, and in the late 1970s she went to work at the Department of Energy's nuclear research site in Idaho.
 Between jobs and during school, she supported herself as a painter and a model.
 This experience led her to develop her own photography skills and eventually start a photography business in Colorado, which she ran for several years.

 In 1980, she moved to San Francisco and became a vice president at Bank of America.
 After publication of her first book (The Eight), she moved to Europe, living in Vienna, Austria, and northern Germany, with her spouse, the late neuroscientist Dr. Karl Pribram.
 In the 1990s Neville and Pribram moved to Virginia and Washington, DC.
 Her restoration of renowned potter Teruo Hara's home and studio was featured in The Washington Post.